K2/Reloc/README.md

 Program.cs has a set of upcoming features, feel free to contact or use github to give us some requests.
-If nobody else does it I'll try to figure out some python to intergrate into @volatility or @rekal.
+If nobody else does it I'll try to figure out some python to integrate into @volatility.

 ## Examples
 .NET coreclr restore/run like so;